spacemeshos/smapp/README.md

 ## CLI-tools
 These tools are created for debugging and development purposes.
-They are not supposed to be used in the production (on a real and valuable data).
+They are not supposed to be used in the production (on real and valuable data).
-So use it on your own risk.
+So use it at your own risk.

 ### `yarn script:composeTx`
 Compose the transaction (and sign if needed).